Nan's Experience Essential Oils Membership provides Exclusive EO Training and Coaching on Transformation, Functional

 The chemistry of essential oil is determined by a piece of laboratory equipment called a gas chromatography or GC.
 If we take Thyme essential oil and analyze it by GC during the fall season it will contain 60-70% thymol and therefore it is called Thymus vulgaris CT thymol.

 If we test the same thyme oil harvested during the spring the constituents are different and it is actually called Thymus vulgaris CT p-cymene!
-So, it is different oil and has different properties!
+So, it is different oil and contains different chemistry!

 Now let me get back to our Thyme - back yard variety....

 If I don’t send the distilled oil off to a specific laboratory that tests for essential oils to find out what is in it, I really have no clue what the chemistry is!

 I make a point of this because many companies, do not test the oil and the oils are not labeled with genus species or chemotype information either.

-Our Thymus vulgaris CT Back Yard is great for our salad, but not necessarily great for our promoting wellness!
+Our Thymus vulgaris CT Back Yard is great for our salad but we don't know what constituents it contains.

 How do I link the Constituents of Essential Oils to the Property?

 There are various classes of compounds that make up essential oils.
 The two main groups of compounds are called hydrocarbons and oxygenated hydrocarbons.
 It is the sub-categories such as ketones, esters and phenols that really tell you the properties.